vajonam/mweather/README.md

 Weather My Way (Pebble SDK 2.0)
 =================================

-This is my attempt at both learning about the Pebble SDK by adjusting an app for my own needs.
+This is my attempt at learning about the Pebble SDK by adjusting an app for my own needs.
 The original Futura Weather watchface was the cleanest and best looking design I had seen but I prefer YAHOO!
 Weather data.
 So, I added the option to switch between both.

 I make no claims about the icons nor the design of this app, all credit for that goes to those listed below.